 This prize is in memory of our 1979/80 BASCD President.
 The posters should cover any relevant area of community dentistry/public health involving an evidence-based approach to address population health, service development or oral health inequalities.
-This prize is awarded at our Spring Conference; the award is £200 and a certificate.
+This prize is awarded at our Spring/Summer Scientific Meeting; the award is £200 and a certificate.

 Roger “Andy” Anderson, Professor of Dental Public Health at the University of Birmingham was a founding father of the British Association of Community Dentistry.
 He was the author of the first paper in Community Dental Health in 1984, which outlined the early development of the association.
 When BASCD was formed in 1973, Andy became the founding secretary and in 1979-80 he served as president.
 He was a member of many of the working groups set up by the association – notably the epidemiology group.
 Andy also had the distinction of having been involved in every one of the UK national decennial surveys of adult and children’s dental health since the initial study of 1968 until his untimely death in 1999.

 The assessment criteria for this award relate to the topic, content and presentation: